 I remember the first time I heard someone on Facebook talking about the witch wound.
 I felt resonance with the concept.
 It reminded me of my fear of being thought of as a heretic.
 See, under the influence of my father’s preaching, I had concluded there was nothing worse a person could be than that.
 As a child, I must have known I was one.
 And I suppose that’s how I learned it wasn’t okay to be myself.
-It would be years later before I discovered Human Design.
+It would be years before I discovered Human Design.
 And that meant I had no idea then that my profile was 5/1, which is the Heretic/Investigator.

 I began researching all things witchery.
 And it wasn’t long before I quietly realized I was a witch.